LUNchme—A networking app

 Team

-Senior Product Designer
+Senior Designer

-Software Engineer
+Software Engineers

 Overview

-Helping people connect and step away when needed
+Helping people connect and step away when needed.

 LunchME is an app that connects people through casual lunch or coffee meetups based on shared interests, location, and availability.